Mass suicides in Nazi Germany: Methods

-In March 1945, the British printed a German-language black propaganda postcard, supposedly issued by the Nazi government, giving detailed instructions on how to hang oneself with the minimum amount of pain.
+In March 1945, as part of Operation Periwig, the British printed a German-language black propaganda postcard, supposedly issued by the fictitious anti-Nazi "Red Horse" resistance movement, and giving detailed instructions on how to hang oneself with the minimum amount of pain.
+The professed goal of this group was the execution of high-ranking Nazi functionaries.
+In order to draw more attention to this goal among the German population, agents were commissioned to place this horse symbol on various buildings or objects while postcards were sent to prominent Germans containing threatening texts and showing the Red Horse symbol.
+When the recipients were asked to commit suicide, the hidden meaning was, that this was more honourable than being liquidated by the resistance group.

 Cyanide capsules were one of the most common ways that people killed themselves in the last days of the war.
 On 12 April 1945, members of the Hitler Youth distributed cyanide pills to audience members during the last concert of the Berlin Philharmonic.
 Prior to his own suicide in the Führerbunker, Hitler ensured all his staff had been given poison capsules.

 Many German civilians would go into forests to hang themselves and their families in areas which were soon to be invaded by the Red Army, while others would use poison instead.
 There are also numerous documented cases where parents killed their children before they killed themselves.

 Members of the German Armed Forces often used firearms to end their lives.
-For example, SS-Obergruppenführer Ernst-Robert Grawitz killed himself and his family with a Eierhandgranate, while Wehrmacht generals Wilhelm Emanuel Burgdorf and Hans Krebs shot themselves in the head with their pistols, and Josef Terboven, the Reichskommissar for German-occupied Norway, blew himself up in a bunker by detonating 50 kg of dynamite.
+For example, SS-Obergruppenführer Ernst-Robert Grawitz killed himself and his family with an Eierhandgranate, while Wehrmacht generals Wilhelm Burgdorf and Hans Krebs shot themselves in the head with their pistols, and Josef Terboven, the Reichskommissar for German-occupied Norway, blew himself up in a bunker by detonating 50 kg of dynamite.

 Number of suicides and locations

-More than 7,000 suicides were reported in Berlin in 1945, but it is thought that many suicides went unreported due to the chaos of the post-war period.
+More than 7,057 suicides were reported in Berlin in 1945, but it is thought that many went unreported due to the chaos of the post-war period.
 Other locations where suicides happened include: